Dr. Michael DeMott and Dr. Stephen Slocum

-The Core facility in 16-720 houses two triple quadrupole mass spectrometers, an Agilent 6410 and an API3000, both with positive and negative ion capabilities.
+The Core facility in 16-720 houses one triple quadrupole mass spectrometers, an Agilent 6410, both with positive and negative ion capabilities.

 Quadrupole time-of-flights are high resolution instruments with mass accuracies in the low ppm range and can provide accurate masses for both molecular ions and fragment ions.
 For lower-molecular-weight analytes (e.g., below 600 da or so) it is usually possible to obtain reliable empirical formulas.
 For smaller proteins or nucleic-acid oligomers, the molecular weights can often be determined to within a dalton.
 These instruments are used extensively for proteomics, metabolomics, and biomarker discovery.

 The Core has one QTOF system: an Agilent 6510.